HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 - Use connected components labelling on a thresholded image.

-- Calculate the number of cells and average cell size.
+- Calculate the number of cells and average cell volume.

 - Save and edit your workflow to re-use on subsequent images.